 Call me Un-American, but I’ve just never been a fan of turkey.
 For me, and I dare say for my five kids as well, the pumpkin pie is the star of our Thanksgiving dinner.
 The turkey and all of the tempting side dishes served are just the opening act for the two glorious homemade pumpkin pies that I bake each year.

-And so each year I carry on the tradition of baking my pies from scratch, using the Crisco Pie Crust and Pumpkin Pie Filling recipes passed down from my own mother who also baked our pies every year, a tradition that I hope at least a few of my kids carry on with their own families some day.
+And so each year I carry on the tradition of baking my pies from scratch, using my grandma's Crisco pie crust recipe and this pumpkin pie filling recipe, which my mom passed down.
+She also baked our pies every year, a tradition that I hope at least a few of my kids carry on with their own families some day.

 Homemade Pumpkin Pie Filling